JoshRWinter/press/README.md

 1) Sign flag: optional `' '` (space) when positive signed integers should be printed with a leading space

-2) Padding flags: zero or one of the following symbols to control how padding is applied 0	The integer parameter should be zero padded, if padding is to be applied
+2) Padding flags: zero or one of the following symbols to control how padding is applied
-	-	The integer parameter should be left-justified
+	0	The integer parameter should be zero padded, if padding is to be applied '-' (dash) The integer parameter should be left-justified

-3) Representation flags: zero or one of the following symbols to control representation, for unsigned integers x	The unsigned integer parameter should be displayed in base 16 X	Same as above, but with uppercase ABCDEF o (oh) The unsigned integer parameter should be displayed in base 8
+3) Representation flags: zero or one of the following symbols to control representation, for unsigned integers
+	x	The unsigned integer parameter should be displayed in base 16 X	Same as above, but with uppercase ABCDEF o (oh) The unsigned integer parameter should be displayed in base 8

 4) An optional width parameter (positive integer), that specifies the minimum number of characters to be printed for integers

 5) An optional precision parameter (positive integer), preceded with a . (dot), that specifies the number of digits after the decimal for floats, and the number of characters to be printed for a string

 6) An optional positional specifier (positive non-zero integer), preceded with an @ (at sign)